UncannyPronk/CLI-pomodoro/README.md

 # CLI Pomodoro Timer

-A **terminal-based Pomodoro timer** written in pure Python with a live progress bar, keyboard controls, and non-blocking input handling inspired by pip installs.
+A **terminal-based Pomodoro timer** written in pure Python with a live progress bar, keyboard controls, and non-blocking input handling.

+- No external dependencies (except pip installs).
-No external dependencies.
-Designed for Linux and macOS terminals.
+- Designed for Linux and macOS terminals.

+---

 ## Features

-Real-time progress bar
+- Real-time progress bar

-Pause and resume the current block
+- Pause and resume the current block

-Reset the current block instantly
+- Reset the current block instantly

-Quit at any time with a completion summary
+- Quit at any time with a completion summary

-Non-blocking keyboard controls
+- Non-blocking keyboard controls

-Background key listener using threading
+- Background key listener using threading

-Proper terminal state restoration on exit
+- Proper terminal state restoration on exit

 ---